-A unique feature of the OK202-25 is the ability to control relays and other external devices using either one or six General Purpose Outputs.
+A unique feature of the OK162-12 is the ability to control relays and other external devices using either one or seven General Purpose Outputs.
 Each can source up to 10mA of current at five volts when on or sink 20mA at zero volts when off.
-The two row, fourteen pin header can be interfaced to a number of female connectors to provide control to any peripheral devices required.